mzio/surgery-hand-labels/README.md

 | :--------------------------: | :------------------------------: |
 | ![](demo-pics/demo-bbox.png) | ![](demo-pics/demo-keypoint.png) | -->

 Socially obligated to say this: this project was bootstrapped with `create-react-app`.
 For more info, see the original project [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Will gladly say that the initial version was forked from [turktool](https://github.com/jaxony/turktool).

 ## Setup